If you're getting ready to hire a team or even one person to help you in your business…here are 3 essential hiring reminders!

 - Does this person need to be bestie material (the answer is no)

-Let’s go through these one by one — to see why each is important and what I’ve learned again!
+Let’s go through this one by one — to see why each is important and what I’ve learned again!

 Action vs. Excuses?

 It’s really interesting to see how people respond or don’t when you give them a task.

 One of the first things I do when I’m considering someone for my team is giving them a few test tasks.
 They don’t actually toss away or fake tasks though…they are things I really need to get done.
 And I pay them to complete the tasks.

 Now, what this does is allow me to hone my own skill of delegating and also see how the person responds.

 Out of the people that I gave my test to, only one person took action right away, asked questions upon receiving the email, and then even made suggestions about how this fit within the bigger scheme of things.

 When I saw that one person had taken action so quickly, I realized that this is what I want.
 Though I’m an understanding person, action speaks volumes to me.

 However, that’s not to say if the person had come back and told me they couldn’t complete the task, they would have been on my “no” list, but with zero/delayed communication…I have nothing but excuses as to why something isn’t done.